The Situation in Germany

 "We can say today that the first phase of the pandemic is behind us," the chancellor said, but she iterated, "We have to be aware that we are still at the beginning of the pandemic and that we will have to deal with this virus for a long time."
 And she added, "The new openings are a bold step."

-While Merkel would have liked to march in step with Germany's governors, there now is a defined framework within which the states agreed to proceed with their opening strategies.
+While Merkel would have liked to march in step with Germany's governors, there is now a defined framework within which the states agreed to proceed with their opening strategies.

-While Merkel would have liked to march in step with Germany's governors, there now is a defined framework within which the states agreed to proceed with their opening strategies.
+While Merkel would have liked to march in step with Germany's governors, there is now a defined framework within which the states agreed to proceed with their opening strategies.

-A hygienic measure executed in an exemplary manner:
+| A hygienic measure executed in an exemplary manner:

-Professor Wieler coughing in the crook of his arm during the RKI press conference last Monday. |
+Professor Wieler is coughing in the crook of his arm during the RKI press conference last Monday. |

 The Magic 50